 This fine marine #painting is available, £ 1,250.00, also available as a signed print from £167.00 from the Marine Art Prints page and includes postage.

 How much in my currency?
 Try this free XE Currency converter.

-The location here is the splendidly named “Black deep” Channel of the River Thames estuary.
+Here is the splendidly named “Black Deep Channel” of the London River Thames estuary.

-There are many stories attached to Black Deep including it may be the last resting place of the 2 Plantagenet princes alleged to have been imprisoned and murdered in the Tower of London…
+We have many stories attached to the Black Deep including it may be the last resting place of the 2 Plantagenet princes alleged to have been imprisoned and murdered in the Tower of London…

 Credit where it is due: